 Poland’s banking sector: Facts & Figures

-A new banking tax act came into force in February 2016.
-It applies to selected financial institutions such as domestic banks and insurance companies, branches of foreign banks and insurance companies operating in Poland and consumer lending institutions.
-The new tax does not cover investment funds, pension funds and small local credit institutions (total assets below PLN 4 billion).
+A banking tax act came into force in February 2016.
+It applies to selected financial institutions such as domestic banks and insurance companies, branches of foreign banks and insurance companies operating in Poland, and consumer lending institutions.
+The tax does not cover investment funds, pension funds and small local credit institutions (with total assets below PLN 4 billion).
 The tax base comprises the assets of financial institutions and only Polish treasury bonds in bank portfolio are excluded from taxation.
 The rate applied to the taxable base is 0.0366% per month (0.44% annually).
 This tax is not deductible for income tax calculation.
 This has imposed a substantial fiscal burden on Polish banks.
-In 2016 banks paid PLN 3.2 billion as banking tax for the period of 11 months.
+In 2017 banks paid PLN 3.6 billion ( € 0.86 billion) as banking tax.

 In 2017, the Polish banking sector’s assets totalled €427.17 billion.
 The value of the total balance sheet increased by 4.1% compared to the previous year.
 The size of the banking sector, relative to GDP, remains quite small in comparison to other EU economies (89.9% at the end of 2017).

 The share of credit portfolio in total assets was 56.4% in 2017.
 After a longer period of stronger growth in retail banking, corporate banking has grown faster during the last three years.
 The problem of mortgages denominated in foreign currency is still under discussion but this portfolio is diminishing every year.
 The prudent credit policy and relatively good results of the Polish economy have allowed banks to maintain the NPL ratio at a relatively low level (6.8%), lower than at the end of 2016.